-Last week, we shared this simple project for a wood charger.
+Last week, we shared a simple project for a wood charger.
 This week, we will be making a second one, with a bit of vintage texture using Bungalow 47™ Furniture Paint.

 This week’s project will feature a few distressing techniques, along with some paint layering.
 We used three colors from our Bungalow 47™ Furniture Paint line.

-Next, using an old fork, we made pock marks in the wood by applying firm pressure on the fork against the soft pine.
+Next, using an old fork, we made pock marks in the wood.
+By applying firm pressure on the fork against the soft pine, we created knicks and scratches that mimic time use.

 A hammer is a good tool to make other random marks and digs into the wood.
 We even used a screwdriver to drag a few lines through the center of the wood surface.

-After distressing was complete, we did some light sanding to soften the marred edges, and then we were ready to paint.
+After distressing was complete, we did some light sanding to soften the marred edges.
+Then we were ready to paint.
 We used three colors: Tarnished Silver (for the wash), Beach House Blue (for the undercoat), and Duck Egg (for the final layer).

-To do a wash, we poured a bit of Tarnished Silver into a dish.
+To create a wash, we poured a bit of Tarnished Silver into a dish.

-Some water was added to create a transparent wash of color that would allow this dark charcoal gray to sit in the grooves and holes we made when distressing.
-The wash was wiped on using paper towel, making sure that the color made its way into the cracks.
+Some water was added to create a transparent wash of color.
+This would catch in the grooves and holes we made when distressing, and add character.
+The wash was wiped on using a paper towel, making sure that the color made its way into the cracks.

 Here, you can see the transparent wash has provided our first color layer of age.

-Once dry, using a natural-bristle brush (this brush tends to show more brush strokes, which is what we wanted for this project), we painted Beach House Blue in a rough first coat.
+Once dry, using a natural-bristle brush for more brush strokes, we painted Beach House Blue in a rough first coat.

 We took special care not to get paint into the grooves we created, as we wanted them more visible for a vintage look.
 We used a stippling technique to add soft, inconsistent puddles of paint near the edges.
 This will add texture and give the look of age with the final distressing.